 We have yearly photography workshops, mostly focused on teaching beginners in photography how to properly handle future jobs when if or when the decide to go pro or keep the photography skill set as a hobby.
-We actually have one coming up pretty soon, and it should be pretty enjoyable
+We actually have one coming up pretty soon, and it should be pretty enjoyable- August Udoh(For Details of this Photography training workshop, CLICK HERE)

 With a catalog and artistic collections of works in Documentary, Editorials, Print, Entertainment and Portraits, August Udoh definitely isn’t just another photographer.
 He is the Photographer to read about.
 I was particularly interested in his works with the Kogi Flood victims and the Dambe traditional boxers in Lagos state.